vZMA/ZMA/README.md

 The repository structure is structured as follows:

-- archive/ *various versions of the files as they existed upon conversion to a git repo on 2019.04.27*</li>
+- archive/ *do not edit; files as they existed upon conversion to a git repo on 2019.04.27*</li>
 - docs/ *active docs used to manage the facility, including a reconstituted file history*
-  - aircraft/ *aircraft data for VRC clients*
-  - pof/ *position files*
-  - alias/ *alias files for clients*
-  - sector/ *sector files*
-  - vATIS/ *vATIS templates*

 ## Contact